flyway/flyway-docker/README.md

 ## Adding SQL files

-To add your own SQL files, place them in a directory and mount it as the `flyway/sql` volume.
+To add your own SQL files, place them in a directory, mount it and point flyway at it using the [`workingDirectory`](https://documentation.red-gate.com/fd/working-directory-224919763.html) parameter.

 ### Example

-Create a new directory and add a file named `V1__Initial.sql` with following contents:
+Create a new `/sql` directory in your project folder and add a file named `V1__Initial.sql` with following contents:

 ```sql
 CREATE TABLE MyTable (